INWTlab/rsync/README.md

   - minimizes data transfer, as it only transfers the changes within the files
   - supports copying links, devices, owners, groups, and permissions

-For further information about the original source of Rsync, please see this link: https://rsync.samba.org/
+For further information about the original source of rsync, please see this link: https://rsync.samba.org/

 ## Features:
 The rsync functionality can be used in two ways:
-  1) directely transferring / synchronizing files locally `rsync:`
+  1) directely transferring / synchronizing files locally

-  2) transferring files from a local host to a remote host `rsync::...`
+  2) transferring files from a local host to a remote host
-    `rsync::...`
-    `rsync::...`
-    `rsync::...`

 ## Installation:
 The rsync package can be downloaded and installed by running the following command from within R: